mrakgr/The-Spiral-Language/regret_matching_perf_comparison.md

 In an ironic twist of fate I've never actually found a place where performance was important to me in my days of programming in Spiral.
 I needed the sheer expressiveness of its staging to do generic GPU kernels so I could make a ML library, but the actual performance of the glue code in the ML library was of no interest to me.
 The main goal was information propagation rather than code performance and Spiral was wonderful in that aspect.
 The advent of the GPU really blew a hole in most programming language models which is why Spiral had to come into being.

 At the moment, I am studying [counterfactual regret minimization](http://modelai.gettysburg.edu/2013/cfr/cfr.pdf) and have been pitting F# and Pharo in my mind as languages.
-Since the regret matching algorithm is non-trivial, but not to complex either, it occurred to me that I should throw Spiral into the mix as well and do a write up on this.
+Since the regret matching algorithm is non-trivial, but not too complex either, it occurred to me that I should throw Spiral into the mix as well and do a write up on this.

 # Regret Matching